nrao57/nikhil-imply-submission/README.md

 3. Load the CSV and Avro data directly from the file
 4. Load the json data from in memory
 5. Create view to deduplicate the raw data
-5. Export view to CSV in Google Cloud Storage
+5. Export view to CSV

 ## How to Run the Python Script
 1. Install the dependencies with `pip install -r requirements.txt`
-2. Set your google project with `gcloud config set project PROJECT_ID`
-3. Set the environment variable `PROJECT_ID` (with bash it is `export PROJECT_ID=your-project-id`)
+2. Set the environment variable `PROJECT_ID` (with bash it is `export PROJECT_ID=your-project-id`)
 4. run `python solution.py`

 ## Questions and Answers

-## Possible Improvements

-1. Partition Table
-2. Use Spark and Cloud Blob Store to Load
+1. What is the count of all rows?
+2079

+2. What is the city with the largest population?
+Mumbai (Bombay)

+3. What is the total population of all cities in Brazil (CountryCode == BRA)?
+55,955,012

+4. What changes could be made to improve your program's performance.
+The script could be deployed on a compute engine instance in Google Cloud to improve the network speed and bandwidth.
+For the json data, the script could batch read and write the data instead of loading the entire file into memory, then writing to the database.

+5. How would you scale your solution to a much larger dataset (too large for a single machine to store)?
+BigQuery is a datawarehouse desgined for petabytes of data.
+Therefore, the table and view should be able to scale easily.
+However, the script is currently loading data from a local machine, which is a bottleneck for storing and loading data (limited memory, storage, and network speeds).
+Therefore, I would store the City data in blob storage, then use an Apache Spark cluster to read the files and write to the data warehouse.